An Introduction to Kubernetes Security using KubeArmor

 Before applying the security policy to the container or pod the annotations should be added to the deployment, under the metadata Sample deployment with annotations.

-Here is an example of a security policy that is to blocks a process execution of the sleep command.
-When you apply the policy it will block this particular command, we can get the audit logs of that security policy.
+An example of a security policy that is to block a process execution of the sleep command would be when you apply the policy it will block this particular command, we can get the audit logs of that security policy.